TabularEditor/TabularEditorDocs/te2/Getting-Started.md

 ![Connecting to an already deployed Tabular Model](https://raw.githubusercontent.com/otykier/TabularEditor/master/Documentation/Connect.png)

 This also works with the new Azure Analysis Services PaaS.
-The "Local Instance" dropdown, may be used to browse and connect to any running instances of Power BI Desktop or Visual Studio Integrated Workspaces. **Note that although Tabular Editor can make changes to a Power BI model through the TOM, not all modelling operations are supported by Microsoft.
+The "Local Instance" dropdown, may be used to browse and connect to any running instances of Power BI Desktop or Visual Studio Integrated Workspaces. **Note that although Tabular Editor can make changes to a Power BI model through the TOM, not all modeling operations are supported by Microsoft.
 [More information](/Power-BI-Desktop-Integration)**

 After clicking "OK", you will be presented with a list of databases on the server.